dpc/rdedup/README.md

 ## `RDEDUP_PASSPHRASE` environment variable

-While it's not advised, if `RDEDUP_PASSPHRASE` is defined, it will be used instead of interactively asking user for password.
+If `RDEDUP_PASSPHRASE` is defined, it will be used instead of interactively asking user for password.

 [bup]: https://github.com/bup/bup/